lucasdicioccio/deptrack-project/deptrack-devops-examples/README.md

 # deptrack-devops-example-qemu

 This target is a seriously big one.
-Marvel at the beautiful requirements to build and start a virtual machine from scratch.
+Marvel at the beautiful requirements to build and start a virtual machine from scratch, including a local DHCP and DNS servers.

 The output of `dot -Tpng -Grankdir=LR -o deptrack-devops-example-qemu.png <( deptrack-devops-example-qemu $HOME/.ssh/authorized_keys dot )`
 is as follows: